LondonCanoeClub/londoncanoeclub.github.io/pages/become-a-member.md

 sidebar_sort_order : 100
 ---
 {% if true %}
 Membership applications are not yet open for 2025.
-Please check back for updates or follow us on Facebook or Instagram!
+Please check back for updates or follow us on social media!
 {% endif %}

 {% if false %}